yuanz03/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to assign a position to a player with specific details
+1. User requests to assign a position to a player with specific details.
-2. AddressBook assigns a position to a player with given details
+2. PlayBook assigns a position to a player with given details.

     Use case ends.

 **Extensions**

 * 1a.
-Position detail is invalid
+Position detail is invalid.

     * 1a1.
-AddressBook shows an error message
+PlayBook shows an error message.

       Use case ends.

 * 2a.
-Player detail is invalid
+Player detail is invalid.

     * 2a1.
-AddressBook shows an error message
+PlayBook shows an error message.

       Use case ends.

 * 3a.
-Position does not exist
+Position does not exist.

     * 3a1.
-AddressBook shows an error message
+PlayBook shows an error message.

       Use case ends.

 * 4a.
-Player does not exist
+Player does not exist.

     * 4a1.
-AddressBook shows an error message
+PlayBook shows an error message.

       Use case ends.